ASC Art Club

 I’m an artist and children’s worker with over 10 years of experience delivering art, crafts and play workshops in mainstream and specialist settings.
 I have recently completed a Post-Graduate Certificate in working with students with autism at Brighton University, and am also trained to deliver Social Stories.
 As far as possible each session is designed around current Autism research and established good practice guidelines, and I am trained in Child Protection and Safeguarding with an Enhanced DBS and comprehensive insurance.
 I am passionate about providing inclusive creative opportunities that recognise that strengths of different learning profiles and build resilience and well-being.

-Please complete the form and email me firstname.lastname@example.org if you are interested in finding out more!
+Please complete the form and email me if you are interested or to find out more contact me on:

 Thanks for reading!